adrianacrumin/AdrianaCruz-Portfolio/Instagram Engagement Analysis/README.md

 Some patterns stood out:

-1. “Savannah”-type images (like animals, warm landscapes) showed up more in popular posts.
+1. “Mountain Animals”-type images showed up more in popular posts.
-2. “Tundra”-themed content (snow, ice, cold settings) was more common in lower-performing ones.
+2. “Rock Formation”-themed content was more common in lower-performing ones.

 ---
 ## Assignment Requirements